You are here

 If you are pregnant and not sure what to do, it can help to talk to someone about your options.
 What is best for you will depend on your life situation.
 Talk with your local health unit, youth clinic, or health care provider about supports to help you decide about the pregnancy.
 Other providers, such as Options for Sexual Health have trained people who can help you to explore your options.

 Pregnancy and STIs

 Pregnant people are usually tested for STIs including syphilis, chlamydia, gonorrhea and HIV as part of their prenatal care.
-STIs can be passed to the baby during pregnancy and delivery, and through breast milk.Prevention and treatment is important in pregnancy because STIs can cause serious harm to a mother and baby including premature labour, uterine infection, infant blindness, deafness and death.
+STIs can be passed to the baby during pregnancy and delivery, and through breast/chest milk.Prevention and treatment is important in pregnancy because STIs can cause serious harm to a pregnant person and baby including premature labour, uterine infection, infant blindness, deafness and death.
 There are STI medications that are safe to take during pregnancy.